adrianc2603/Binary-Search-Tree/README.md

 - main.c.gcov: Shows the coverage of the main.c code when the tester.c file is run.

 ### Run On Your Machine
-I ran the tests with the following inputs to the command line:
+I ran the tester code with the following inputs to the command line:
 1. gcc tester.c main.c
 2. ./a.out